MAGMA: Inference and Prediction with Multi-Task Gaussian Processes: Prediction

-When we collect data points for a new individual, as in the single-task GP setting, we need to learn the hyper-parameters of its covariance function before making predictions.
-A salient fact in our multi-task approach is that we include this step in the prediction process, for the two following reasons.
-First, the model is already trained for individuals $i = 1,\dots, M$, and this training is general and independent from future individual $*$ or the choice of prediction timestamps.
+When we collect data points for a new individual, as in the single-task GPs setting, we would need to learn the hyper-parameters of its covariance kernel before making predictions.
+A salient fact in our multi-task approach is that we consider this step being part of the prediction process, for two main reasons.
+First, the model is already trained for individuals $i = 1,\dots, M$, and this training is independent of the future individual $*$ or the choice of prediction timestamps.
 Since learning these new hyper-parameters requires knowledge of $\mu(\tpst)$ and thus of the prediction timestamps, we cannot compute them beforehand.
-Secondly, learning these hyper-parameters with the empirical Bayes approach only requires maximisation of a Gaussian likelihood which is negligible in computing time compared to the previous EM algorithm.
+Second, learning these hyper-parameters with the \emph{empirical Bayes} approach only requires maximisation of a Gaussian likelihood which is negligible in computing time compared to the previous EM algorithm.
+As for single-task GP, we have the following estimates for hyper-parameters: